yeoneung/optimal_control_with_state_constraint/README.md

 # Optimal control with state constraintd

 This documents provide Python code for the experiments conducted in the paper.

+The code is written based on Python 3.8.8 and CVXPY module is needed.

 ## 1. Run 'lagrangian_perspective.py'